Putting Leadership into Action, Solutions into Place.

 Wendy Brown (BF ’11), GM – Digital and ECommerce, GE Appliances, a Haier company

 “Bingham Fellows provided an opportunity like no other to connect with top leadership around a community issue.
 My organization was able to contribute to a larger movement and have access to expertise and additional partners that will increase our impact in the community.”

-Steve Tarver, President and CEO, YMCA of Greater Louisville
+Steve Tarver (BF ’12), President and CEO, YMCA of Greater Louisville

 How Organizations Benefit

-- There’s simply no better way to meet and work with the area’s top experts and key players.
+- Benefit from the opportunity to meet and work with the area’s top experts and key decision-makers.

-- The program provides advanced leadership experience in thinking big and effecting change.
+- Gain access to advanced leadership techniques in thinking big and effecting change.

 How to Apply

 Applications for the 2024 Bingham Fellows class will open in Summer of 2023.
 Our selection committee considers experience, community service, responses to essay questions, and approval from your employer/supervisor.
 The application consists of two parts: